Day Without Immigrants (2025): California

 Dozens of businesses closed in Southern California.
 Thousands of people gathered in downtown Los Angeles, calling for immigration reform, carrying "Nobody is illegal" banners, and blocking the freeway, prompting the Los Angeles Police Department to issue an order to disperse.
 There was also a protest in Fresno.
 Protesters also gathered in the San Francisco Bay Area.
 The San Diego School District said students and families participated in the protest.

 Colorado

-Colorado saw protests at the Buckley Space Force Base in Aurora and the Capitole Building in Denver.
+Colorado saw protests at the Buckley Space Force Base in Aurora and the Capitol Building in Denver.
 CU Denver Associate Professor of Economics Chloe East said immigrants are a crucial part of Denver's economy and labor force.

 Illinois

 Some businesses either closed or made donations in "solidarity", while workers and students went "on strike" in Chicago, Illinois.
-Govenor J.B.
+Governor J.B.
 Pritzker, questioned the aggressive approach of the federal crackdown and the effect for others, particularly for law-abiding immigrants.

-Oregan
+Oregon

 In Oregon, there were protests and Gresham and Portland.
 Birrieria La Plaza was among businesses to close.
 There were also business closures in Central Oregon, Hood River, and Salem.